cobbinma/booking-platform/Readme.md

 #### venue api

+used to manage venue information on the booking platform

 1. Go to the `venue_api` lib directory.
 1. populate `.env` file from example
 1. ensure lib folder contains certs (see below)
 1. run `make dev` to run api and postgres instance in docker-compose

 #### booking api

+used to manage bookings on the platform

 1. Go to the `venue_api` lib directory.
 1. populate `.env` file from example